A study of retardation models for phenomenological interactions in hadronic physics: The standard LW construction

 \section{The standard LW construction}

 The problem of retardation has been faced in the context of classical electrodynamics \cite{laliclas,jack}, highlighting that the finite speed of light, that originates retardation, does not allow to write down an \textit{exact} Hamiltonian for two (or more) interacting particles.
 The retardation effects are taken into account as terms of relativistic corrections in an expansion of the Hamiltonian in powers of $p/m$.
-In this work we try to follow a different method, writing an (initially) exact expression for the retarded interaction by dropping the acceleration terms that, classically, are related to the radiation emission.
+In this work we try to follow a different method, writing an (initially) exact expression for the retarded interaction not including the acceleration terms that, classically, are related to the radiation emission.
 This last effect. in a quantum model, should be treated apart, in a different way.

-Along the derivation, we take into account that the expression for the interaction obtained by means of the classical calculation must be transformed into a quantum operator for our study of hadronic systems.
-This last point will be then developed in Sect. \ref{quantum}.
+Along the derivation, we bear in mind that the expression for the interaction obtained by means of the classical calculation must be transformed into a quantum operator for our study of hadronic systems.
+This last point will be fully developed in Sect. \ref{quantum}.

-0.5 truecm We start our calculation deriving the expression of the \textit{retarded distance} between two interacting particles.
+We start our calculation deriving the expression of the \textit{retarded distance} between two interacting particles.
 Then, we shall use this quantity in the LW retarded interaction.